sevbesau/dotfiles/README.md

 - redshift: shift display color temprature based on time
 - rofi: application launcher
 - papirus-icon-theme: icon theme to use with rofi
+- pipewire: minimal latency audio and video capture and playback

 ### Fonts: